-Mrs./Mr Student's contact details: I hereby request approval for the overleaf/following study plan to satisfy the formal requirements of the Master's degree in International Software Systems Zip Code, City Science as specified in section §40 of the degree regulations (StuFPO).
-I am aware that this learning agreement does not bind me to attend the specified Street, House number modules and that it can be changed at any time, subject to reapproval by the degree examining board.
-Phone Email am also aware that separate learning agreements are required for internships and international studies abroad in module group A5, and that this additional learning agreement must submitted in the semester before the start of the internship or my departure for the studies abroad.
-General structure of my personal study plan: full-time study T international internship \square international study abroad \square
+Mrs./ľ Mrs./Mr Student's contact details: l here forma I hereby request approval for the overleaf/following study plan to satisfy the formal requirements of the Master's degree in International Software Systems Zip Code, City Scien I am a Science as specified in section §40 of the degree regulations (StuFPO).
+I am aware that this learning agreement does not bind me to attend the specified Street, House number modu modules and that it can be changed at any time, subject to reapproval by the degre degree examining board.
+Dhona Email l am é am also aware that separate learning agreements are required for internships and ir and international studies abroad in module group A5, and that this additional learni learning agreement must submitted in the semester before the start of the intern internship or my departure for the studies abroad.
+Gene General structure of my personal study plan: • full-time study \Box part-time study \Box • Start of studies: summer semester \square winter semester \square • Module Group A5: international internship 🗆 international study abroad 🗆